James Royal: Life and career

+Between 1966 and 1970 CBS issued eleven of his singles and one album, with additional releases tailored to markets such as Germany, Spain, and Italy.
+During this period, Royal was often described as a British blue-eyed soul singer.

-In 1970, Royal was persuaded by his impresario Mervyn Conn to join the Carnaby label, which he had become the owner of; the termination of the contract with CBS is negotiated in August.
-Six singles and two albums are produced by this label, as well as Spanish-language singles.
-In 1971, the title "Carolina", written by Terry Britten, obtains a success in France, Spain, Italy, Argentina and Australia.
+In 1970 Royal left CBS to join impresario Mervyn Conn’s Carnaby label, which produced six singles and two albums, including Spanish-language versions for overseas markets.
+His 1971 single “Carolina,” written by Terry Britten, achieved success in France, Spain, Italy, Argentina, and Australia.

-Royal recorded three albums between 1970 and 1973, the year marking the end of his original recordings.
-He also records singles in different languages for foreign markets.
-In addition, he took part in the 1972 Jerry Lee Lewis tour.
-By the end of the decade, Royal's career stalled.
-In 1984, he left England to Australia, his wife's native country, and finally settled in 1988 in the city of Toowoomba.
+Royal recorded three albums between 1970 and 1973, along with singles in multiple languages for specific markets.
+In 1972 he also toured with Jerry Lee Lewis.
+By the end of the decade, however, his recording career had slowed.
+In 1984 he emigrated to Australia, his wife’s native country, and settled in Toowoomba in 1988.